campusbeats/campusbeats.github.io/index.md

 From there, users will be brought to a directory page (i.e. Beats Page), where they can input their search conditions into the search bars, and run the search, where profile cards will be brought up that match those search conditions.
 The search bars will default to your own chosen abilities/styles etc., and all profile cards will be shown upon entering the Beats page.
 Each profile card will show information about the user and allow you to contact them via their phone number or email address.

 Users can also choose to go to the calendar page, which will show a listing of events that users have created.
-Clicking on a calendar day opens a popup that allows users to enter a title, start time, and end time
+Clicking on a calendar day opens a popup that allows users to enter a title, start time, and end time for their event, and it will be inserted into the calendar.

+# Guide to using Campus Beats
 ## User Experience of Campus Beats

 Upon entering Campus Beats, you will be met with the landing page: